Manual Espresso Machines

-I have developed this website to help you with choosing the very best manual espresso machine for your home from the very best Italian espresso machine brands including Lelit, La Pavoni, La Marzocco, Orchestrale, ECM, Isomac and Profitec coffee machines.
+I have developed this website to help you with choosing the very best manual espresso machine for your home from the very best Italian brands including Lelit, La Pavoni, La Marzocco, Orchestrale, ECM, Slayer, Gaggia and Profitec.

-Choosing an espresso machine can be a daunting task so I have prepared some great online tools to help you with choosing the best manual espresso machine for you own kitchen.
-Melbourne and interstate buyers can rely on my manual espresso machine Buying Guide for guidance and you can read my coffee machine Blog to learn even more.
+Choosing a manual coffee machine can be a daunting task so I have prepared some great online tools to help you with choosing the best espresso machine for you own kitchen.
+Melbourne and interstate buyers can rely on my manual coffee machine Buying Guide for guidance and you can read my coffee machine Blog to learn even more.

-The types of manual coffee machines Melbourne and interstate buyers can find at my Melbourne Showroom include single boiler (SB), heat exchanger (HX) and dual boiler (DB) manual espresso machines.
-To find out what each of these terms means, please visit my manual coffee machine Buying Guide.
+The types of manual espresso machines Melbourne and interstate buyers can find at my Melbourne Showroom include single boiler (SB), heat exchanger (HX) and dual boiler (DB) manual espresso machines.
+To find out what each of these terms means, please visit my manual espresso machine Buying Guide.

-Melbourne manual espresso machine customers can visit my showroom for a retail experience unlike any other, including Free Training.
+Melbourne manual coffee machine customers can visit my showroom for a retail experience unlike any other.
 When you visit I will have 2 hours set aside just for you.
-A typical visit looks something like this:
+A typical visit looks like this:

-Enjoy a few coffees with me and talk manual espresso machines, coffee grinders and accessories
+Enjoy a few coffees with me and talk about manual coffee machines for sale, as well as grinders and accessories

-If you are ready to go ahead I will put together a great package for you
+There’s no sales pressure but if you are ready to go ahead on the day I will put together a package for you

 After training it's time to head off home with your new coffee machine and your new skills

-It's surprisingly easy to make great coffee at home with a manual coffee machine.
-I have trained well over 500 people with a 100% success rate at taking anyone from "pod novice" to home barista.
+It's surprisingly easy to make great coffee at home with a traditional domestic manual coffee machine and an Italian coffee grinder.
+I have a 100% success rate at taking anyone from "pod novice" to home barista.

-How to Choose the Best Manual Coffee Machine for Home
+How to Choose the Best Manual Espresso Machine for Home

-To find the very best manual coffee machine you will need to find one that suits you and your home.
-Factors to consider are the manual coffee machine performance (the results in the cup), the manual coffee machine experience (joy of use) and the quality of the machine (durability and precision).
+Her’s a guide to finding the best manual espresso machine for you and your home.
+Factors to consider are the performance of the manual espresso machine (results in the cup), the experience of the manual espresso machine (the fun) and the quality of the manual coffee machine (the durability and the precision).

-To learn more about choosing the very best manual coffee machine for your home please take a look at my espresso machine Buying Guide
+To learn even more about choosing the best manual espresso machine for your home please take a look at my espresso machine Buying Guide

 Why Choose a Manual Coffee Machine for Home?